 - In a small bowl, combine 3 tablespoons of heavy whipping cream and cornstarch and whisk until thickened.
 Add additional heavy cream if necessary to get a liquid consistency.

 - In a medium saucepan, melt the butter over medium heat and add the remaining heavy whipping cream, sugar, and shredded coconut.
-Heat the mixture, stirring occasionally just until the mixture is nearly boiling.
+Heat the mixture, stirring occasionally, just until the mixture is nearly boiling.

 - Lastly, add the cornstarch mixture and continue to heat over medium-high heat until the mixture is thickened, stirring constantly.
 Whisk in the vanilla extract last.
-Set the mixture aside and all it to cool completely.
+Set the mixture aside and allow it to cool completely.

 For the frosting:

-- Once the cake and filling has cooled, prepare the frosting.
+- Once the cake and filling have cooled, prepare the frosting.
 In a large mixing bowl, combine the butter and cream cheese and beat on medium-high speed using the paddle attachment.
 Beat until smooth and creamy.

 - Gradually add the powdered sugar, one cup at a time.
 As the mixture thickens, add the vanilla extract.